ktogias/gitlab-kaniko/README.md

       --destination <registry>/<image_path>:latest
 ```

+The examples above pull the image from our Gitlab container registry
+(`registry.gitlab.com/griffinplus/gitlab-kaniko`).
+Alternatively you can pull it
+from the [Docker Hub](https://hub.docker.com/r/griffinplus/gitlab-kaniko) as well.
+Simply replace the image name with `registry.hub.docker.com/griffinplus/gitlab-kaniko:latest`
+or shorter `griffinplus/gitlab-kaniko:latest`.

 ## Customization

 If you want to customize the CI image to fit your requirements, or simply if you